 Most advertisers running Meta ads still test creative the old way: come up with a few ideas, design them, launch, wait a week, pick a winner.
 It works.
-But it is slow, expensive, and limited by however many ideas your team can generate on a Tuesday afternoon.
+But it’s slow, expensive, and limited by however many ideas your team can generate on a Tuesday afternoon.

 AI creative testing for Meta ads changes that equation completely.
 Instead of testing 3–5 variations per week, you can test 20–50.
 Instead of guessing what might resonate, you can use AI to analyze patterns in your winning ads and generate new concepts based on what actually works.
 The result is faster iteration, lower cost per acquisition, and creative that scales.

-This guide walks you through a complete AI creative testing system for Meta ads — from ideation to iteration — so you can stop relying on gut instinct and start letting data and AI do the heavy lifting.
+This guide walks you through a complete AI creative testing system for Meta ads — from ideation to iteration — built from running AI-assisted campaigns across multiple DTC accounts.
+Not theory.
+This is the system I use every week.

 What Is AI Creative Testing for Meta Ads?